(888) 448-0302 Talk to a recovery specialist 24/7

 How to treat a dual diagnosis

-How, then, do we go about unraveling the tangled complexities of childhood trauma, mental health, and addictive behavior; how can we gain some clarity on how to treat a co-occurring disorder?
+How, then, do we unravel the tangled complexities of childhood trauma, mental health, and addictive behavior; how can we gain some clarity on how to treat a co-occurring disorder?
 Well, the two treatment areas are quite different in terms of culture.
 Mental health disorders are treated by a completely different part of the health service than the area that treats addiction.
 Treatment of dual diagnosis requires a holistic approach.
 There are many types of mental health illnesses and myriad forms of addiction.
 Many people also suffer from more than one mental health disorder.
 They might suffer from schizophrenia and bipolar, and use alcohol or drugs to self-medicate.
 It’s crucial to seek out proper advice from a reputable addiction center that can effectively treat mental health disorders and addiction.

 Medication